 What to expect

-A block of 3 sessions in 4 weeks is recommended for an injury.
+A block of 6 sessions in 8 weeks is recommended and costs £245, pay in advance.